Business Programs for Industrial Customers

 Our Water Quality and Industrial Surveillance Department administers the Sewer Service Charge Based On Usage of the System (SSCBOUTS) program.
 As part of this program, customers with greater than 50,000 cubic feet annual water consumption may request that their billing for sewage service be based upon wastewater discharged into the sewer system.

 If the request is granted, one or more re-registering meters are installed and maintained at the customer’s expense, to determine the quantity of water which actually enters the sewer system.
-There is a $550, non-refundable application fee for this program as well as an annual fee.
-For more information about this program, please contact the Water Quality and Industrial Surveillance (WQIS) Department at 216-641-6000.
+There is a $620, non-refundable application fee for this program as well as an annual fee of $310.
+If you need more information, please contact the Water Quality and Industrial Surveillance (WQIS) Department at 216-641-6000.
+If your business qualifies with 50,000 cubic feet annual water consumption (per unit on the water account) and has measurable consumption that does not discharge to the sewer system (e.g. cooling towers, boilers, irrigation, putting water into products), you can apply for this program by mailing in your application fee and completing this form.

 Some wastewater discharges can have a high concentration of Biochemical Oxygen Demand (BOD), Chemical Oxygen Demand (COD) and Total Suspended Solids (TSS).
 These discharges are considered to be “high strength” and the Sewer District incurs addition expense for their treatment.
 Users of the system that have a “high strength” discharge are required to pay a surcharge for the additional cost realized by the District.